Okay, so I jacked up my porch roof and it was time to replace the roof flashing I removed.

 This little bit of metal is sometimes also called a diverter, keeps water from getting behind and moves it to its intended location in the gutter.
 Absolutely essential in this type of installation.

 To give the step flashing a little extra stiffness, I slide some backer rod behind it.
 I then took a peel and stick flashing (and watch out it can be a little sticky) cut it in half, lengthwise, and applied it to the top edge of my step flashing.

-Note: In the video I call this a Grace product, but honestly as it was surplus, I’m not really sure.
+Note: I call this a Grace product, but honestly as it was surplus, I’m not really sure.
 The point though – this may not have been the exact product I would have used if I were purchasing materials new, it’s just what I had on hand and it would offer a bit of added insurance all the same .

 Peel and stick flashing

-Also in the vid – you’ll hear me mention nailing the step flashing into the roof shingles. ha! not really a good idea, but the previous set up did this, I did not.
+Nailing the step flashing into the roof shingles. ha! not really a good idea, but the previous set up did this, I did not.
 For me, the self-seal flashing keep my step flashing where I wanted it.

 For counter flashing, I cut and bent mine from a roll of 10″ valley flashing.
 I used long-cut aviation snips and a pair of hand seamers, first cutting to the pitch of my roof and then bending – 1) a caulk ledge at the top & 2) a one-inch leg and hem at the bottom.
 This leg is something you’d more likely see with apron flashing (as opposed to on a pitch).
 For me it didn’t make sense to have the counter flashing just fade into the roofing shingles.
 (Another Note: I probably could serve myself and redo all of my counter flashing in this area in this manner.)